Wallace Neff: Developing career

 His interest in architecture saw him studying under the revered Ralph Adams Cram in Massachusetts.
 He eventually returned to California and took up residence in Altadena while serving as a shipyard draftsman in Wilmington.
 Eventually he found himself ready for the architectural realm creating designs of the Spanish Medieval period including his own home parish of St. Elizabeth of Hungary Roman Catholic Church, established 1918 in Altadena.
 His gift to the parish as well as the community was the design of the church building finished and dedicated in 1926.

 The church is of Spanish Medieval design including a bell tower which is patterned after a Spanish watchtower.
-The view from its broad portals at 100 feet gave an enormous panorama not only of the Southern California countryside, now blocked by the since-built steeple of Westminster Presbyterian Church to its south, but an expansive view of the San Gabriel Mountains to its north, which boast peaks up to 7,000 feet in altitude.
+The view from its broad portals at 100 feet gave an enormous panorama not only of the Southern California countryside, now blocked by the since-built steeple of Westminster Presbyterian Church to its south, but an expansive view of the San Gabriel Mountains to its north, which boast peaks as high as 10,000 feet in altitude.
 The building is reminiscent of the Serra Missions with its arched south porch and terra cotta tiles.
 It has high stucco-on-concrete walls with small, high, stained glass windows.
 Below each window is a taller stained glass window with biblical depictions leaded into each one.

 It boasts a Spanish tile roof and a massive plank wood arched front double door.
 The interior is vaulted to heights in excess of 50 feet.
 Across its ceiling are three broad rough-hewn trusses acting to support the gabled ceiling.
 In actuality, the building's superstructure is built of iron girders.
 Other details on the exterior are broad wing sweeping walls and exaggerated window sills with wooded bars.
 These features become an important part of his developing style.
 The Saint Elizabeth church building is the only house of worship ever designed by Neff, and has the distinction of being the oldest building in use for Catholic worship in the Greater Los Angeles area.

 To the parish plant Neff added the priests' rectory, the convent for the Holy Name Sisters who taught at the school, and a pet project, a shrine to Saint Theresa of Avila (1929) which features the true style of his architecture.
 This makes Saint Elizabeth Parish a rare collection of Wallace Neff works.